When a person sees two separate or overlapping images of the same object, they are experiencing diplopia — or double vision.

 - Monocular diplopia: double vision that persists in only one eye

 Double vision is usually a symptom of other health issues, and sometimes can indicate the need for immediate medical attention.
-If you experience diplopia, contact The Vision Therapy Center at Neuro-Vision Associates of North Texas for a prompt appointment.
+If you experience diplopia, contact The Neuro-Optometry Center at Neuro-Vision Associates of North Texas for a prompt appointment.

 What Causes Double Vision?